 When Should I Take a Pregnancy Test?

-If you take a pregnancy test too early, you may get a false negative result because the level of hCG in your urine has not increased enough to be detected.
+If you take a pregnancy test too early, you may get a false negative result because the hCG level in your urine has not increased enough to be detected.
 When your menstrual cycle is like clockwork (every 28 days), you can usually take a pregnancy test a couple of days after your missed period.
 If your cycle is often irregular, we suggest waiting at least 5 to 7 days after your period should start.
 By waiting longer, you will get a more accurate urine sample.
 Contact us to schedule an appointment for your test.

 The Test is Positive.
 What Should I Do Next?

-In addition, A Hope Center recommends scheduling a free STI/STD test at our clinic for chlamydia or gonorrhea.
+Also, A Hope Center recommends scheduling a free STI/STD test at our clinic for chlamydia or gonorrhea.
 If you have an STI or STD when pregnant, it can lead to complications for you and your child during birth.

 Contact us for your free and confidential appointment today.